 New California DOT Regulations

-Written below is crucial information about the most important and new California DOT regulations.
+Written below is crucial information about the most critical and new California DOT regulations.
 Keep these regulations in mind whenever you drive in the state.
 If you have questions about these state policies, do not hesitate to call our organization.
 Visit DOT Regulations.

 Ending of the COVID HOS Waiver

-On October 15, 2022, the Federal Motor Carrier Safety Administration (FMCSA) officially ended an exemption and associated regulatory relief that had been in place for nearly two-and-a-half years.
+On October 15, 2022, the Federal Motor Carrier Safety Administration (FMCSA) officially ended an exemption and associated regulatory relief that had been in place for nearly two and a half years.
 This allowed truckers hauling relief loads to be exempt from some of the hours-of-service regulations as outlined in 49 CFR § 390.25.
 Read here about Starting a Trucking Company Correctly

 Virtual SAP Regulation Changes